dokuwiki/docker/README.md

 not worth it to use this image for a standalone installation ( read [Running DokuWiki on Docker](https://www.patreon.com/posts/42961375) for alternatives).

-## Usage
+## Quick Start:

-See docker-compose.yml for an example setup.
+    docker run -p 8080:8080 --user 1000:1000 -v /path/to/storage:/storage dokuwiki/dokuwiki:stable

-  * Exposed Port: 8080
+* Exposed Port: `8080`
-  * Volume: /storage
+* Volume: `/storage`
 * Can be run as non-root user.
 Be sure the storage volume is writable by the given uid.
+* Available tags: `stable`, `oldstable` and versions like `2020-07-29a`. `latest` is an alias for `stable`.

-On first run, use DokuWiki's installer to configure the wiki as usual.
+On first run, use DokuWiki's [installer](https://www.dokuwiki.org/installer) to configure the wiki as usual.

 ## Features

 * xsendfile configured and enabled
 * imagemagick installed and enabled
 * nice URLs via rewriting configured and enabled

 ## PHP Configuration & Environment